petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-configure-permissions.md

 3. Address the identified issue, such as missing permissions or resource constraints, to resolve the degraded mode.

-### Review Required Permissions for Pooled Instances
+### Review required permissions for pooled instances

 If you notice pooled container instances recycling or no instances appearing in the pool, review the resources required to create an individual container instance.
 Ensure the standby pool resource provider has the necessary permissions for all required resources, including: